SandFrog/CS312Project2/README.md

 # How to Set Up:

+1. First We'll want to clone this repo, you can do that by issuing the command `` into the directory you want the repo to go into
-1. run the command `ssh-keygen`.
+2.  run the command `ssh-keygen`.
 Once it asks you for a name, enter `minecraft`.
 2.
 # Resources Used:
 For how to set up security groups: https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/security_group.html